 Who Should Apply

-- Homeless and/or runaway adolescents ages 16 to 23
+- Homeless adolescents ages 16 to 21

 - Teen parents and their children

-- Young people in need of housing because they are living in an unsafe environment
+- Youth living in an unsafe environment

-- Youth with no alternative living arrangements, who lack the skills
+- Youth with no alternative living arrangements, who lack the skills to live on their own.

-- Youth with parenting education and access to parenting support services
+- Parenting education and support services